SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM

-{Motivated by the growing convergence of visual SLAM, Neural Rendering, and Gaussian Splatting, and by the lack of benchmarks explicitly dedicated to it, we introduce \ourdataset.
-Recorded with a robot manipulator, it ensures accurate reproductions of camera motions for different lighting conditions and scene setups, in order to study their effect separately.
-The sequences are divided into \textit{train} and \textit{test}, with significant viewpoint changes between them in order to assess generalization.
-The dataset provides 40 static sequences with synchronized RGB-D images, IMU readings,} robot kinematic data, camera parameters, and ground-truth data. {It comprises five setups with consumer and industrial objects under four controlled lighting conditions, showcasing object rearrangements with varying levels of occlusion.}
+Motivated by the growing convergence of visual SLAM, Neural Rendering, and Gaussian Splatting, and by the lack of dedicated benchmarks, we introduce \ourdataset.
+Recorded with a robot manipulator, it ensures accurate reproductions of camera motions, split in separate \textit{train} and \textit{test} trajectories.
+The dataset provides 40 static sequences with synchronized RGB-D images, IMU readings, robot kinematic data, camera parameters, and ground-truth data.
+It comprises five setups with consumer and industrial objects under four controlled lighting conditions, showcasing object rearrangements with varying levels of occlusion.

-All data is available online under CC-BY 4.0 license at our website.
-Additional information, software tools, and videos for visual inspection of the data are also included.
+All data will be made available online under CC-BY 4.0 license at our website.
+Additional information, software tools, and videos for visual inspection of the dataset will also be included.